leeib3041/Lets-Use-Python/Python Interpreter/Using_Interpreter.md

 C is a programming language.
 Python is also a programming language.
 Hmm.. okay, but Python is also a scripting language.
 So if Python == scripting == programming then does that mean it's also == C?
 Nope, C is not a scripting language, but rather a compiled language.
-Okay, so Python is a programming and scripting language, but did you know it's also a scripting language?
+Okay, so Python is a programming and scripting language, but did you know it's also a interpreted language?
 C is not.

 This all confused me, in general while studying Computer Science, because every professor defined it differently.
-The reality of it is they're all pretty much the same.
+The reality of it is that Python is all of the above.

 ```
                         Programming Language